-The Severe Weather Shelter Committee consists of a representative from KCHHD, representative from KCDEM, a representative from each shelter location and representatives from other organizations associated with sheltering and homeless issues in the county, as needed.
+Committee Overview: The Severe Weather Shelter Committee consists of representatives from the following:

+- a representative from KCHHD; - a representative from KCDEM; - a representative from each shelter location; and - representatives from other organizations associated with sheltering and homeless issues in the county, as needed.

-The committee meets when necessary to discuss shelter issues and evaluate the effectiveness of the shelter program.
-Generally, meetings occur once a month between November and April.
-There are usually two additional meetings in the summer and early fall to prepare for the shelter program activation period.
-The committee generally meets in person.
+Committee Meeting Frequency: The committee meets when necessary to discuss shelter issues and evaluate the effectiveness of the shelter program.

+- Generally, meetings occur once a month between November and April. - There are usually two additional meetings in the summer and early fall to prepare for the shelter program activation period. - The committee generally meets via Zoom.